TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 5 - Network Metrics/2.5.2-sddc-network-monitoring/_index.md

 In the preceding example, we have 3 VMs running in the host.
 VM 1 and VM 2 are connected to the same VXLAN (or VLAN).
 VM 3 is on a different VXLAN (or VLAN), hence it is on a different port group.
 Monitoring at port group level complements monitoring at VM level and ESXi level.

 Traffic at Distributed Switch level carries more than VM traffic.
 It also carries VMkernel traffic, such as vMotion and VSAN.
 Both VMkernel network and VM network tend to share the same physical uplinks (ESXi vmnic).
-As a result, it’s easier to monitor at port group level.
+As a result, it's easier to monitor at port group level.

 Sounds good so far.
 What is the limitation of monitoring at distributed port group level?